adobe/ride/README.md

 # Getting Started

 While Ride can be used as is, it is more powerful when extended for your specific services.
-Extending is consists of three steps:
+Extending it consists of three steps:
 * Providing config information, in the form of environment property files and payload schemas
 * Creating extensions from the core API Controller and ModelObject, which consume the config info you provide
 * Writing tests using the configured extension(s)